Scientific Name

 Description

 Astrophytum capricorne is a strange-looking cactus with a solitary gray-green stem more or less covered with the typical white, woolly flecks and clusters of long, twisted or curved spines along the ribs.
-The stem slowly grows and can reach a height of 4 feet (1.2 m) and a diameter of 6 inches (15 cm).
+The stem slowly grows, reaching a height of 4 feet (1.2 m) and a diameter of 6 inches (15 cm).
 It usually has eight ribs and up to 10 spines per areole.
-The young specimens are spherical but soon become ovoid and eventually columnar.
+The young specimens are spherical but soon become ovoid and eventually develop into columnar forms.
 The spines are grey to brown and can grow up to 3 inches (7.5 cm) long.

 The sweet-smelling, yellow flowers with a red center appear in summer and can reach a diameter of 3 inches (7.5 cm).
 The reddish fruits are covered with flattened spines and can grow up to 1 inch (2.5 cm) in diameter.

 Goat's Horn Cactus is a desert cactus that loves the sun and will grow well if provided with plenty of direct sunlight.
-However, young specimens should be provided with indirect sunlight—insufficient light results in poor growth and unnatural shape.
+However, young specimens should be provided with indirect sunlight; insufficient light results in poor growth and an unnatural shape.

-Use soil with good drainage, as this species is rot-prone.
+Use soil with good drainage, as this species is prone to rot.

-Average indoor humidity is fine for Goat's Horn Cactus.
+Average indoor humidity is fine for the Goat's Horn Cactus.
 Provide good air ventilation for healthy growth.

 During the active growth period, water the Goat's Horn Cactus moderately, but allow the top 3/4 of the mixture to dry out thoroughly between waterings.
 Give only enough water to prevent the mixture from drying out during the resting period.